 this event welcomes musicians of all instruments and levels to a weekend of workshops,

-jamming, open stage, concerts, and a contradance.
+jamming, concerts, and a contradance.
 Held at Greenwood Furnace

 State Park in central PA, a gorgeous location with hiking trails, camping, sandy